- Front page

 Basic version

-If the game progresses like this to its logical conclusion, two last players standing are hunting for each other.
+If the game progresses like this to its logical conclusion, two last players standing are hunting for each other in the end.
 This is rare, however, and most often game is played until a pre-determined time limit and the winner is decided by points.

 Different variants of the basic version can be found from the international colleagues of HUSH and the book by Steve Jackson, "Killer, the Game of Assassination" (Amazon.com product page).